odlp/inflight/README.md

 2. `cd` to the repo you'd like to configure.

-3. Create a prepare commit message hook:
+3. Create a Git prepare commit message hook:

     ```sh
     touch .git/hooks/prepare-commit-msg